Four-lined snake: Description

 The species' common name refers to the markings seen on the body of adult snakes: four dark stripes running along a yellowish brown body.
 Juveniles, by contrast, have a dorsal series of dark brown blotches with alternating dark brown spots on the sides, all on a pale brown background.
 A black line runs from the corner of the eye and the belly is cream to white with darker markings.
 Adults can reach a length of 180 cm, rarely 200 cm.
 Adults are among the heaviest European snakes but are greatly variably in size, with males potentially weighing from 250 to 1000 g and females potentially weighing from 400 to 1400 g within the Aegean Islands.

 Distribution

-Four-lined snakes are found in Italy, along the whole western coast of the Balkan peninsula, in the western half of Greece and many of the Greek islands, Macedonia (region), the southwestern corner of Bulgaria, coastal Slovenia, coastal Croatia, Bosnia and Herzegovina, Montenegro, North Macedonia and Albania.
+Four-lined snakes are found in Italy, along the whole western coast of the Balkan peninsula, in the western half of Greece and many of the Greek islands, the region of Macedonia, the southwestern corner of Bulgaria, coastal Slovenia, coastal Croatia, Bosnia and Herzegovina, Montenegro, North Macedonia and Albania.
 The number of snakes and the density of the populations are unknown.